nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 <br/>
 ![Save command after](images/screenshots/SaveCommandAfter.png)
 <br/>
-This saves the changes you made and updates the details of a fosterer or adds a new fosterer with the details.
+This saves the changes you made and updates the details of a fosterer or adds a new fosterer with the details (depending on the command used to open the UI).

 #### Exiting the profile page
 Entering <code>exit</code> closes the profile page and leads you back to the main view.